NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/guild-instances/+page.svelte.md

 ### Moe

-After breaking the red barrier, head to coordinates `42, 215`
+After breaking the red barrier, start breaking red orbs using your 1 skill.
+Moe will be hidden in one of them.
+The coordinates are consistent every run for each character, so it may be advisable to write down the coordinates for your locations.

 You can find your map coordinates on the minimap in the top right corner.
 In the picture below I am also standing on the orb in question.